kaushik-gowda/kaushik-gowda/README.md

 # 💫 About Me:
-Iam a passionate Tech Coder!!
+Iam a passionate Tech Programmer!!

 ## 🌐 Socials: